 |

-I got the absolute best sounding drum recording I have
+miking techniques.
+I got the absolute best sounding drum

 |